 - Hull strawberries by making two diagonal downward cuts to form a V shape in the top of each berry (as pictured) then cut lengthwise into thin slices.
 You’ll have cute heart shapes!
 Scatter the strawberry slices over the brownies.

-- Bake brownies for 45-50 minutes, until edges are set firm, the brownie surface appears dry (apart from the chocolate chunks), and when you gently press on the centre is still slightly soft.
+- Bake brownies for 30-40 minutes, until edges are set firm, the brownie surface appears dry (apart from the chocolate chunks), and when you gently press on the centre is still slightly soft.
 Aim for an internal temperature of 180ºF for gooey brownies.

 - Let cool in pan at least 10 minutes to set before lifting out by parchment overhang to slice into squares.

 - Timing will vary depending on your oven, so I’ve given a range, but for best moist, fudgy brownies, start checking at 30 minutes.

 Last Updated on June 12, 2023 by Jennifer Pallian BSc, RD